DevasishY/VRtrack/README.md

 # TrackFormer: Multi-Object Tracking with Transformers

-This repository uses the official implementation of the [TrackFormer: Multi-Object Tracking with Transformers](https://arxiv.org/abs/2101.02702) paper by [Tim Meinhardt](https://dvl.in.tum.de/team/meinhardt/).
-The codebase builds upon [DETR](https://github.com/facebookresearch/detr), [Tracktor](https://github.com/phil-bergmann/tracking_wo_bnw) and [VRWKV](https://github.com/OpenGVLab/Vision-RWKV).
+This repository builds upon the official implementation of [TrackFormer: Multi-Object Tracking with Transformers](https://arxiv.org/abs/2101.02702) paper by [Tim Meinhardt](https://dvl.in.tum.de/team/meinhardt/).
+The codebase integrates components from [DETR](https://github.com/facebookresearch/detr), [Tracktor](https://github.com/phil-bergmann/tracking_wo_bnw) and [VRWKV](https://github.com/OpenGVLab/Vision-RWKV).
+In our work, we focus exclusively on DETR-based tracking, with a primary goal of reducing the quadratic complexity inherent in conventional Transformer architectures.
+Our modifications enable the model to process high-resolution images—up to 2× the resolution typically handled by Trackformer—while maintaining tracking accuracy.

 <!-- **As the paper is still under submission this repository will continuously be updated and might at times not reflect the current state of the [arXiv paper](https://arxiv.org/abs/2012.01866).** -->